A collection of resources for those seeking online therapy for sex and sexuality.

 Outside of apps, a number of sex therapists maintain a private practice.
 Many offer sessions over the phone, Zoom, or other online meeting platforms.
 Some AASECT-listed sex therapists may offer online counseling, but not all.

 Independent practices tend to be much more costly than app-based sex therapy.
-Pricing starts around $110 per session (not month!), and some even charge up to $499 per one-hour session.
+Pricing starts around $110 per session.

 Each independent sex therapist you find will take different forms of insurance or possibly no insurance at all.
 Many don’t publish pricing on their websites, making it hard to be sure of whether they’re within your budget before booking.